ajcdev/xipblog/README.md

 # Who We Are

-We are author of themeforest, Please <a target="_blank" href="https://themeforest.net/user/xpert-idea/portfolio">click here</a> to see our profile .
+We are author of themeforest, Please <a href="https://themeforest.net/user/xpert-idea/portfolio?ref=xpert-idea">click here</a> to see our profile .
 Also you can visit our website. http://xpert-idea.com/